bigbluebutton/bigbluebutton.github.io/_posts/2015-09-22-architecture.md

 The HTML5 client and server is built using [Meteor](https://www.meteor.com/) and communicates with the other components of the system through redis pubsub.

-See the [HTML5 Overview] (/html/html5-overview.html) document for more info.
+See the [HTML5 Overview](/html/html5-overview.html) document for more info.

 ### BBB Web